ncbi/blast-cloud/_posts/2015-06-09-starting-instance.md

 5. Single click launch via yellow button (see area with a red circle in screenshot below).
 Machine type can be changed using the area highlighted in green (see 2nd screenshot below and adjusted hourly price).
 ![Single Click launch](../images/aws-mktplace-launch-single-click.png "Single Click launch")
-![single click non default](../images/aws-marketplace-non-default-machine-type.png "Single Click non default") *NOTE*: :warning: If end user wants to login to the machine via ssh, please be sure to set the proper Key Pair to enable access.
+![single click non default](../images/aws-marketplace-non-default-machine-type.png "Single Click non default") **NOTE**: If you want to login to the machine via ssh, please be sure to set the proper Key Pair and open the required ports to enable access.
 If this is not needed, no worries, you can still access the web application via the web browser.

 6. A confirmation page will follow, to get the URL of your instance, follow the "Console" link (highlighted below).
-This is also accessible via https://console.aws.amazon.com/ec2/ .
+This is also accessible via the [AWS console](https://console.aws.amazon.com/ec2/).
 ![Marketplace confirmation](../images/aws-marketplace-confirmation.png "Marketplace confirmation")

 7. In the AWS console, follow the link to "Running Instances".